daniel1noble/meta-workshop/README.md

 ![](./pic.JPG)

+You can watch the full workshop recording on [YouTube](https://youtu.be/Tmy2Z7B6uqc).

 ## About the Workshop
 The material covered here is geared towards researchers interested in conducting a meta-analysis in the field of comparative physiology.
 In other words, the examples have been chosen from the comparative physiology literature so that the workshop is relevant to the SEB audience.
 Having said that, all the principles learnt here apply to meta-analyses conducted in any research field.